digital-bacon/two-player-math-game/planning.md

 correct.
 The method named to_s is used for troubleshooting and outputs a string to identify the class.

-- Properties: number_one, number_two, answer
+- Properties: number_1, number_2, answer
 - Initialized with:
 - Public methods: new_question, correct_answer?, to_s